 - Understanding charts and diagrams, like maps and graphs

 - Math skills (understanding fractions, geometric shapes and word problems)

 The definition on this site was written by researchers at Columbia University Medical Center in collaboration with members of The NVLD Project advisory board.
 There are numerous potential features of NVLD that are discussed often in clinical circles and that expert clinicians include in decision making about diagnosing a particular individual that are not included in this current definition.
 Such features were not included in this definition as they have no empirical evidence base at this time.

-The NVLD Project recognizes the need for multiple perspectives in determining the most accurate definition of NVLD – toward this goal the NVLD Project is supporting researchers at Columbia University Medical Center to host a second consensus meeting in October 2018 (the first was held in May 2017), the goal of which is to bring together experts to discuss the definition and differentiation of NVLD as a syndrome.
+The NVLD Project recognizes the need for multiple perspectives in determining the most accurate definition of NVLD – toward this goal the NVLD Project supported researchers at Columbia University Medical Center to host the second consensus meeting in October 2018 (the first was held in May 2017), the goal of which was to bring together experts to discuss the definition and differentiation of NVLD as a syndrome.